What Is the Passive Restraint Discount?

 What is a passive restraint?

-In auto safety, a passive device protects you after a collision occurs.
+In auto safety, a passive restraint protects you after a collision occurs.
 On the other hand, active devices prevent accidents.
 These devices have their own insurance discounts and include daytime running lights, rear and side mirrors, and anti-lock brakes.

 What is an example of a passive restraint?